FairwindsOps/insights-docs/docs/configure/admission/enforce.md

   ActionItem.Severity = 0.1; //Warn
 }
 ```
 Customization of which out of the box checks you would like to enforce can be configured with Automation Rules.
-See [automation rules documentation](/configure/automation/rules) for further documentation on writing rules and additional examples.
+See [Automation Rules Documentation](/configure/automation/rules) for further documentation on writing rules and additional examples.

 If you do not see a check above that meets the requirements of your organization see custom OPA policies.